Risk sharing, measuring variability, and distortion riskmetrics: Introduction

 The reader familiar with risk sharing problems may immediately realize two notable features of such a problem.
 First, the preferences are not monotone, different from standard decision models in the literature.
 Second, and most crucially, Carole's preference is neither convex nor consistent with second-order stochastic dominance.
 This alludes to the possibility of non-comonotonic Pareto-optimal allocations, in contrast to the comonotonic ones, which are well studied in the literature (e.g., \citealp{LM94, JST08, CDG12, R13}).

-GD, MMD and IQD are measures of distributional variability.
+The GD, the MMD and the IQD are measures of distributional variability.
 Variability is used to characterize the concept of risk as in the classic work of \cite{MARK52} and \cite{RS70}.
-For this reason, we also call them \emph{riskmetrics}, which include also \emph{risk measures} in the literature, often associated with monotonicity (e.g., \citealp{FS16}).
-As the most popular measure of variability, the variance is known to be a coarse metric; {\cite{EMS02} discussed various flaws of using variance and correlation in financial risk management.} Anne's decision criterion has been proposed in \cite{SY84}, which considers an optimal portfolio problem \textit{\`a la} \cite{MARK52}, but with the variance replaced by the GD.\footnote{The authors use the term \textit{Gini's mean difference}.} Formally, the authors analyze the investor's problem $\min_{X} \mathrm{GD}(X)$ subject to $\E [X]\geq R$, for a given rate $R\geq0 $ of return proportional to the investor's risk aversion.
+For this reason, we also call them \emph{riskmetrics}, which also include \emph{risk measures} in the literature, often associated with monotonicity (e.g., \citealp{FS16}).
+As the most popular measure of variability, the variance is known to be a coarse metric and it does not distinguish positive and negative deviations from the mean;\footnote{The latter criticism also applies to GD, MMD and IQD, but most of our results do not assume symmetry and can accommodate non-symmetric riskmetrics.} {\cite{EMS02} discussed various flaws of using variance and correlation in financial risk management.} Anne's decision criterion has been proposed in \cite{SY84}, which considers an optimal portfolio problem \textit{\`a la} \cite{MARK52}, but with the variance replaced by the GD.\footnote{The authors use the term \textit{Gini's mean difference}.} Formally, the authors analyze the investor's problem $\min_{X} \mathrm{GD}(X)$ subject to $\E [X]\geq R$, for a given rate $R\geq0 $ of return proportional to the investor's risk aversion.
 As with mean-variance preferences (e.g., \citealp{M14, MMR13}), the decision criterion can thus be viewed as the problem of maximizing $\E[X]- \eta \mathrm{GD}(X)$, for $\eta \ge 0$ being the Lagrange multiplier of the problem.
 While the decision criterion $\E[X]-\eta \mathrm{GD}(X)$ seems natural, it is not monotone unless $\eta $ is less than or equal to one, in which case the investor's preference belongs to those of \cite{Y87}.
 The other measures MMD and IQD also have sound foundations and long history in statistics and its applications (\citealp[Chapter 6]{Y11}).
 Slightly different from MMD, \cite{KY91} studied portfolio optimization using the mean-absolute deviation from the mean.
-Risk sharing problems with convex risk measures are well studied (e.g., ~\citealp{BE05}, \citealp{JST08} and \citealp{FS08}), but the classes of riskmetrics mentioned above do not belong to convex risk measures in general.
+Risk sharing problems with convex risk measures are well studied (e.g., ~\citealp{BE05}, \citealp{JST08}, \citealp{FS08} and \cite{RS14}), but the classes of riskmetrics mentioned above do not belong to convex risk measures in general.
+When the riskmetric is a deviation measure, the risk sharing problem may become non-monotone, a feature that also appears in the model of \cite{MARK52}.